 “These two pillars of scientific rock art research established by RAA are fundamental to revealing the deep history of Aboriginal Australia and its significance in the global narrative of human origins,” said RAA Chairman, Laurie Brereton.
 “The appointment of Professor Goldhahn is an important milestone in continuing to build this understanding.”

-Executive Dean, Professor Matthew Tonts said “I am truly delighted to welcome Professor Goldhahn to UWA as the Kimberley Foundation Ian Potter Chair in Rock Art.
+Executive Dean, Professor Matthew Tonts said “I am truly delighted to welcome Professor Goldhahn to UWA as the Rock Art Australia Ian Potter Kimberley Chair.
 Professor Goldhahn’s work in exploring the meaning and significance of rock art will be a boon for our Centre for Rock Art Research + Management.
 This significant international appointment strengthens our valuable research at UWA and supports our continuing Indigenous cultural conservation in the Faculty of Arts, Business, Law and Education.”